HarrisonGrodin/Simplify.jl/README.md

 ## Examples
 Term rewriting can be applied to a wide variety of fields, including elementary, boolean, and abstract algebras.

-*Normalization* involves determining the unique normal form of an expression ("simplest" equivalent expression) through repeated application of rules.
-Rewrite will use its [internal set of algebraic rules](src/rules) by default, which includes trigonometry, logarithms, differentiation (based on [DiffRules.jl](https://github.com/JuliaDiff/DiffRules.jl)), and more.
+Normalization involves determining the unique normal form of an expression ("simplest" equivalent expression) through repeated application of rules. *Rewrite.jl* will use its [internal set of algebraic rules](./src/rules.jl) by default, which includes trigonometry, logarithms, differentiation (based on [DiffRules.jl](https://github.com/JuliaDiff/DiffRules.jl)), and more.
 ```julia
 julia> normalize(@term(1 / (sin(-θ) / cos(-θ))))
 @term(-(cot(θ)))